 Sometimes when we have a pet theory – but little evidence! – we use arguments from silence.
-We might argue that since something has not been reported as happening, this is proof that it never happened.
-Of course, it’s not really proof, because many things that happen are never reported in history.
+For example, we might argue that since something has not been reported as happening, this is proof that it never happened.
+Of course, it’s not proof at all, because history doesn’t report most things that happen.
 Arguments from silence don’t prove anything, however it is valuable at times to observe things about which the Bible is silent and ponder what the reasons for the silence might be.
 Let’s look at things missing from Jeremiah – events or facts which the book of Jeremiah does not mention.

 As one example, Jeremiah prophesied for 18 years in the reign of King Josiah – almost half of his work as a prophet!
 Yet only two brief passages in the entire book can be located with certainty in the time of Josiah.
-We can guess that a lot of Jeremiah is set in the time of Josiah – but we cannot be sure.
+We guess that a lot of the book of Jeremiah is set in Josiah’s time – but we can’t be sure.

-Jeremiah does give specific times for many events, but most of those are later, during the reigns of Josiah’s sons Jehoiakim and Zedekiah.
+Jeremiah gives specific times for many events, but most of those are later, during the reigns of Josiah’s sons Jehoiakim and Zedekiah.

 So let’s consider some of the things that are not found in Jeremiah.

 There is no mention in Jeremiah of:

 Jehoahaz only reigned for 3 months, which is a very short time out of Jeremiah’s 40 years of prophesying.
 Jeremiah only mentions him once, calling him “Shallum”, observing that he had been taken away as a captive who would never return (Jeremiah 22:11-12).
 Jeremiah doesn’t mention that it was Pharaoh Neco who captured him and took him to Egypt (see 2 Kings 23:34 and 2 Chronicles 36:4).

 Several important events occurred during the reign of Jehoiakim.
 Yet the book of Jeremiah makes no mention of: